FerdoushiNahar/Java/JavaNotes/The Collections Framework/Storing Data Using the Collections Framework.md

 **Key Components:**
 ### <span style="color:blue;">Key Components:</span>
+### 🔹 Key Components:

+#### 🟢 Interfaces and Implementations:
+- **Collection Interface:** The root interface for storing groups of objects, extended by more specific subinterfaces like List, Set, and Queue.
+- **Map Interface:** Manages key-value pairs, allowing efficient data retrieval based on unique keys.

 1. **Interfaces and Implementations:**
    - *Collection Interface:* The root interface for storing groups of objects, extended by more specific subinterfaces like List, Set, and Queue.